dianamajek7/CheckoutKata/README.md

     - The application also enforces encapsulation, Overloading, and Composition through a HAS-A relationships between entities
         - i.e (between Product : StockItems) One to Many Relationship
     - Enforces the use Functional Programming and Lambda Functions
+    - With the use OOP approach opens flexibility for reusable code and possible future migrations
+    -   i.e(making use of constants to make it easier for future change to a final variable in one location)
+    -   The logic, presentation entities and views are well separated and managed

 ### Application
 - This is a standalone console application with no UI